 Although the moon and Venus appear close together on the sky’s dome, they are not truly close together in space.
 At the time that the moon swings by Venus, the moon will be very close to its average distance from Earth (238,855 miles or 384,400 km).
 Venus, at a distance of about 0.73 astronomical units (one astronomical unit = sun/Earth distance), is over 280 times the moon’s distance from Earth.

-Because Venus is an inferior planet – a planet that orbits the sun inside of Earth’s orbit – Venus goes through phases, like our moon.
+Because Venus is an inferior planet – a planet that orbits the sun inside Earth’s orbit – Venus goes through phases, like our moon.
 However, you need to use a telescope to see Venus’ phases.

 Whenever you see the moon and Venus together in the morning sky, the moon is always waning while Venus is always waxing.
 The converse is also true: whenever you see the moon with Venus in the evening sky, the moon is always waxing while Venus is always waning.
 That’s because the moon orbits Earth whereas Venus orbits the sun.

-When the moon is at first or last quarter phase, the sun-Earth-moon make a 90-degree right angle in space, with Earth at the vertex of this right angle.
+When the moon is at first or last quarter phase, the sun-Earth-moon makes a 90-degree right angle in space, with Earth at the vertex of this right angle.
 (See illustration above.)
-On the other hand, when Venus is at first or last quarter phase, the sun-Venus-Earth also form a 90-degree right angle in space, except that it’s Venus that’s at the vertex of the right angle.
+On the other hand, when Venus is at first or last quarter phase, the sun-Venus-Earth also forms a 90-degree right angle in space, except that it’s Venus that’s at the vertex of the right angle.
 (See below.)